 The module is intended to fill a gap in genre creative writing provision by introducing students to the specific skills and techniques of crime fiction.
 As such it will sit alongside other genre modules such as science fiction and fantasy, and creative non-fiction, allowing students to explore a range of material and techniques.
 It also complements the Literary Studies option module EN34620 Detective and Crime Fiction but places the emphasis on practice rather than literary context.

 Students will look at the ways in which crime fiction has evolved from traditional whodunnit mysteries to more complex contemporary works, and consider the similarities and differences in a range of approaches to crime fiction.
-The four key areas of study are: The criminal and the investigator; the murder scene; plotting; suspense.
+Seminars will consider:

-Each workshop will encourage students to discuss a number of exemplar texts and to produce their own work in response to these.
+Each seminar will encourage students to discuss a number of exemplar texts and to produce their own work in response to these.

-Although the 4 key aspects of the course will be studied separately, students will be asked to consider and scrutinize broader questions about the nature of crime fiction over the 10-weeks of study, which draw together the elements of the module: what is crime fiction and how does it differ from other genres?
+Students will be asked to consider and scrutinize broader questions about the nature of crime fiction over the course of the module: what is crime fiction and how does it differ from other genres?
 What is the difference between the stand-alone novel and a series?
 Why do readers enjoy crime fiction?
 Does crime fiction need a crime?

 |Skills Type||Skills details|